paperplanefactory/paperplane-photography-theme/README.md

 * go to "Theme settings" to set links you want to appear in footer.
 "Theme version" option can be useful for forcing cache clearing;
 * go to "Site settings" and set both "Typographic" and "Image gallery" options;
 * two menus are available: one for header and another for navigation reachable trough hamburger menu.
 Be sure not to add to many links in header menu because it's designed to be compact;
+* if you need a news section there's a "News" custom post type for it.
+To add a news listing page create a new page and assign "News" as template.
+News published within 90 days are automatically listed in homepage;
+* if you need a books section there's a "Books" custom post type for it.
+To add a books listing page create a new page and assign "Books" as template;

 ### :exclamation: How to set up a gallery:
 Galleries use WordPress posts and post attachments.
 To create a gallery: